Attributes and Roles

 Indicates that this page may be included in another page.
 Only requires for AsciiDoc files in the pages directory (not the partials directory).

 A comma-separated list of alternate page IDs that should redirect to this page.
-When you move a page, you might want to list the old page ID in this attribute so that the web server will redirect visitors from the old page to the new location.
+We recommend that, as far as possible, you avoid renaming or moving pages when editing the documentation.
+If you do need to move or rename a page, you will need to list the old page ID in this attribute so that the web server will redirect visitors from the old page to the new location.

 Antora also assigns several page attributes on each page to provide information about which component, version, and module in which the page is located.
 You can find a list of these attributes in the Antora documentation.